 Role of the Advisory Boards of Directors

-Each of the Ikoku Foundations is guided by an Advisory Board of Directors, larger in membership than the Board of Trustees, tasked in part with providing counsel to leadership and trustees on medium-to-long-range strategic directions and priorities, planning and policy.
-Still, the primary fiduciary duties of each Advisory Board are to the ongoing operations of their respective Ikoku Foundations, and to the fulfillment of the Trusts’ specifying charitable purposes through each foundation.
-The Advisory Boards carry out these responsibilities largely through the operation of several standing and visiting committees, overseen by and reporting to Advisory Board members.
+Each of The Ikoku Foundations is guided by an Advisory Board of Directors, larger in membership than the Board of Trustees, tasked in part with providing counsel to leadership and trustees on medium-to-long-range strategic directions, priorities, planning and policy.
+Still, the primary fiduciary duties of each Advisory Board are to the ongoing operations of their respective Ikoku Foundations, and to the fulfillment of the Trusts’ specifying charitable purposes through each Foundation.
+The Advisory Boards carry out these responsibilities largely through the operation of several committees, chaired by and reporting to Advisory Board members.

 Together, the three Boards work to ensure the health, vision, and perpetuity of The Ikoku Charitable Trusts and The Ikoku Foundations — led by the President and Chair, Alvan Azinna Chibuzo Ikoku, and Treasurer, Ijeoma Chinwe Ikoku, who serve as ex-officio members on the three boards.